 Welcome to the jungle.

-Yes, that’s a 80’s hair band reference.
+Yes, that’s an 80’s hair band reference.
 And if you like 80’s and 90’s music, a special welcome to you.
 I know you and I will get along famously.
 Don’t worry.
 I know you hit your mouse in search of a “home tour” NOT Motley Crue “home sweet home” lyrics.
-Pinky swear, we’re getting to that straight way.
+Pinky swear, we’re getting to that straight away.

 It’s just that if you happen to be a product of the 1980’s and 1990’s this tour is gonna be extra special.
 “All that and a bag of chips” or…maybe even super “fly” as some of us used to say back in the day.

 This house tour starts in 1991.
 That’s the year our current home was built.
 It was also the year of Michael Jackson’s hit “Black and White”.
 Frankly though, I think he should have called it “Beige or Buff” because that color was EVERYWHERE in the early 90s.
 If you don’t remember that, this home tour is totally (said in the most Valley-girl of ways) gonna jog your memory.